 What It Is: oil extracted from fatty fish.
 Fish oil contains omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Omega 3 fatty acids are known to have anti-inflammatory properties and are associated with a number of overall health benefits.
+Omega 3 fatty acids are known to have anti-inflammatory properties and are associated with a number of health benefits.

-The Truth: does provide general health benefits but does little if fatty fish is regular part of your diet.
+The Truth: does provide general health benefits but does little if fatty fish is a regular part of your diet.
 Fish oil can provide health benefits but only if the ratio of omega 6 to 3 fatty acids is near 1:1.
 The benefits include preventing heard disease, memory loss, and depression.
 It has also may reduce soreness and inflammation.

 SHOULD YOU SUPPLEMENT WITH FISH OIL: CONDITIONAL YES (read why)

 FISH OIL FOR MUAY THAI?
 Supplement if you don’t eat a lot of fatty oil fish (deep sea fish).
 This is one supplement that does seem to really work.
 Fish Oil can deliver a host of health benefits such as preventing some diseases and may even aid in fat loss efforts, but only if the ratio of Omega 6 to 3 is somewhat near 1:1.
 The anti-inflammatory effects might be beneficial for athletes. (read why)

 My Experience with Fish Oil: I’ve used it intermittently over the years.
 I find it does help with my aches and pains (especially for recovery after weight training.
 I’m a fan, and if you take ONE supplement, fish oil may be that one supplement you should take out of this entire list.